Nerian/Nerian.github.io/about.md

 * [bootstrap-datepicker-rails](https://github.com/Nerian/bootstrap-datepicker-rails)
 * [bootstrap-wysihtml5-rails](https://github.com/Nerian/bootstrap-wysihtml5-rails)

 You can contact me at **gonzalo.rodriguez at nerian.es**.
 Drop me a line if you think I can be of help in your awesome project.
+Take a peek at my [Curriculum Vitae](https://www.dropbox.com/s/739hf8ggk8rmg65/CV%20-%20Gonzalo%20Rodr%C3%ADguez-Baltan%C3%A1s%20D%C3%ADaz%20-%20English.pdf?dl=0).

 {% include timeline.html %}